Alchemist-iridium/Parking-position-recording/README.md

 - Method two: automation; triggered by a NFC tag placed near an iPhone.
   To read the NFC tag, the screen have to light up.
 Running the program needs to unlock the iPhone.
 ---
 ## Access the position
-(**Attention! this function might not working due to bugs on iPhone.
-I recommend accessing the files directly in Notes**).
+(**Attention again! the varible type of the current location in the recording file has to be URL, otherwise the position would mess up.
+The type of the varible can be modified by click the varible and choose URL in the type option. **)。
 [iCloud link to the position-accessing shortcuts](https://www.icloud.com/shortcuts/dafc6d7916ff408fb1e4a37e5f9914a1)

 ![2651678786637_ pic](https://user-images.githubusercontent.com/103753280/224959468-66bcb0ff-57b0-4186-bb25-7c3de74b34d1.jpg)